harvic3/nodetskeleton/README.md

 ## Dependency injection strategy 📦

-For `dependency injection`, no external libraries (such as InversifyJs) are used.
+For `dependency injection`, no external libraries are used.
 Instead, a `container strategy` is used in which instances and their dependencies are created and then imported into the objects where they are to be used.

 This strategy is only needed in the `adapter layer` for `controllers`, `services` and `providers`, and also for the objects used in the `use case tests`, for example: